 |Task Force in which work is to be carried out: 3DS-IC Inspection and Metrology|

-The industry therefore would benefit from identifying an alternate test method that better reflects the application usage of these wafers.
+The industry therefore would benefit from identifying a guide that better reflects the application usage of these wafers.
 One such approach used in the industry is a similar set up to Sori with a wire mount and a noncontact scanning method that allows depicting a complete picture of the wafer’s shape and dimensional parameters.

-This method will recommend the wafer to be characterized in a position that allows for a free state profile measurement on a flat surface.
+This guide will recommend the wafer to be characterized in a position that allows for a free state profile measurement on a semi-continuous flat mounting surface.

 Rate the Estimated Effect on the Industry